 Polar, Private, Small Marine/Cruise

-This trip commences in Ushuaia (Argentina).
-We recommend arriving in Ushuaia at least one day prior to the scheduled voyage departure.
-This gives you a buffer in the event of any unexpected travel delays between home and voyage embarkation.
+Your trip commences in Ushuaia, Argentina.
+We have included a pre-voyage night at our signature hotel in Ushuaia to enhance your travel experience by giving you more time between home and voyage embarkation.
 Here we board our expedition ship, charting a course for Antarctica.
-Our voyage is complete when we arrive back into Ushuaia (Argentina).
-A transfer from the ship to the airport (or local hotels) is provided upon disembarkation.
-We advise booking your flights out of Ushuaia from mid-morning onwards.
-Or consider spending a night in Ushuaia at the conclusion of your voyage.
-Full joining instructions will be provided in your final travel documentation.
-If you have questions before this time, please ask us.
+Our voyage is complete when we arrive back into Ushuaia, Argentina.
+Upon disembarkation, transfers are provided from the ship to the airport or to local hotels.
+We advise booking your flights out of Ushuaia from late-morning onwards or consider spending a night in Ushuaia at the conclusion of your voyage.
+Full joining instructions are provided in your final travel documentation.
+If you have questions before this time, please ask your booking agent.

 Abbreviation: [B,L,D] Breakfast, Lunch, Dinner

-Our journey to Antarctica commences this afternoon in Ushuaia, in southern Argentina.
-We gather at our central meeting point and transfer to the pier and embark our expedition ship.
-After settling in to our cabins and exploring the ship, we meet our expedition team and fellow passengers.
+We begin our journey with a transfer to the pier to embark our expedition ship.
+After settling in to our cabins and exploring the vessel, we meet our expedition team and fellow passengers.
 Excitement is in the air as we enjoy a welcome cocktail and dinner and cast off, bound for Antarctica and the adventure of a lifetime.
-[D]
+[B,D]

 We chart a southerly course for Antarctica.
 This stretch of the South Atlantic is rich in its bio-diversity and showcases an abundance of wildlife.
 We will be joined by hundreds of seabirds including the wandering albatross.
 Giant petrels and smaller Cape petrels are also constant companions as we make our way south.
 Photographing these magnificent birds takes patience and skill and our photography expert will be on hand to show you the best techniques.
 Join the ship’s Captain on the bridge and learn about the operations of our modern research vessel.
 Throughout the day our onboard experts educate us with a series of presentations about the environment, the wildlife and history and the locations we hope to visit in the coming days.
 As we approach the coastline of Antarctica, we anticipate an increase in whale sightings.
 [B,L,D]

 We awaken today and the magnificent snowy peaks of continental Antarctica are laid out before us.
 Even our experienced expedition staff, some with more than 100 journeys south, will take a moment to pause and reflect on this incredible sight.
-Take a deep breath you have arrived.
+Take a deep breath – you have arrived.
 This is Antarctica.
 The waterways of the Antarctic Peninsula are home to deep bays, pristine coves and inlets and numerous small islands.
 The Gerlache coastline features heavily glaciated mountains permanently covered in ice and snow.
-Rocky outcrops, known as 'nunataks' are home to gentoo, Adelie and chinstrap penguin rookeries and the waters are rich in marine life.
+Rocky outcrops, known as ‘nunataks’ are home to gentoo, Adelie and chinstrap penguin rookeries and the waters are rich in marine life.
 We frequently encounter seals, including the powerful leopard seal, usually found hauled out on an ice fl.
 Curious humpback whales and the smaller minke whales are present much of the time as they feed on the vast schools of krill.
 Sightings of orca are not uncommon.
 Our activity program is in full swing and we encourage all guests to choose how their adventure unfolds.
 Every day we plan an exciting range of activities, including guided hikes on shore (both short and long), visits to wildlife colonies with our expert naturalist guides.
 The historic huts and science stations located along the peninsula provide a fascinating glimpse into the past and the present.
 Zodiac cruising among the ice searching for seals and whales is a memorable activity.
-Meanwhile, our sea kayakers may range several miles from the ship experiencing Antarctica from an entirely different perspective.
+Meanwhile, our sea kayakers may explore several miles from the ship experiencing Antarctica from an entirely different perspective.
 Our resident photography guide will be on hand to help you with your camera handling and image composition.
 Maybe what you really want to do is sit on a rock, simply watching the penguins come and go from the water?
 Make yourself comfortable and enjoy the show.
-Planned excursions along the Antarctic Peninsula could include Cierva Cove or Mikklesen Harbour, Danco Island, the Melchior Islands and Fournier Bay - or a cruise through the Errera Channel to visit the gentoo penguin rookeries at Cuverville Island.
-Wilhelmina Bay is another favourite location and one where we frequently encounter playful humpback whales.
-Nearby Paradise Harbour is a particular highlight and offers an excellent hiking route to a viewpoint providing expansive views.
+Planned excursions along the Antarctic Peninsula could include Cierva Cove or Mikkelsen Harbour, Danco Island, the Melchior Islands and Fournier Bay - or a cruise through the Errera Channel to visit the gentoo penguin rookeries at Cuverville Island.
+Wilhelmina Bay is another favourite location and onewhere we frequently encounter playful humpback whales.
+Nearby, Paradise Harbour is a particular highlight and offers an excellent hiking route to a viewpoint providing expansive views.
 Andvord Bay and Neko Harbour provide yet another continental landing opportunity.
-It is somewhere along this stretch of coastline we plan a night on shore, camping in Antarctica.
-We have all the right gear and equipment and an expert team to make it happen - all you need is an adventurous spirit!
-Camping always depends on the weather and we can never guarantee it on any voyage.
-If the weather is good and site characteristics suit our requirements, rest assured, we will always go for it.
-Camping is included and you can decide to participate on the day.
-There is no need to pre-book.
 After several busy days of exploration along the Peninsula, we head north across the Bransfield Strait, bound for the South Shetland Islands.
-This is an important whale migration corridor and can expect sightings of humpbacks, or the resident pod of Orca that inhabit this stretch of water.
+This is an important whale migration corridor and we can expect sightings of humpbacks, or the resident pod of Orca that inhabit this stretch of water.
 [B,L,D]

 By morning we arrive in the South Shetland Islands.
 The adventure is not over and if the weather conditions allow, we sail the ship into the flooded volcanic caldera at Deception Island.
 This is a very dramatic place and history is all around us as we explore the old whaling station, with the rusted old boilers and dilapidated wooden huts.
 At the far end of the beach is an old aircraft hangar.
 This is where Australian, Sir Hubert Wilkins made the very first flight in Antarctica in 1928.
 There is also an outstanding hike, high up onto the rim of the crater.
 After leaving Deception Island, we cruise along the coast of Livingston Island which in a sunny day is a memorable experience.
 There are several other landing sites in the South Shetland's including Half Moon Island, or the broad pebbly beach at Yankee Harbour, where we sometimes encounter Weddell seals sunning themselves.
 This is another great spot for a hike or a zodiac cruise.
 Hannah Point, with it's elephant seal colony and nesting Antarctic petrels - is another possibility.
 In the evening, we navigate north through the McFarlane Strait and into the Drake Passage.
 [B,L,D]